-At a time when the internet and digital technologies are transforming our world, a Europe fit for the digital age is one of the European Commission’s 6 political priorities, aiming to empower people with a new generation of technologies.
+At a time when the internet and digital technologies are transforming our world, a Europe fit for the digital age is one of the European Commission’s six political priorities.

 - Access: better access for consumers and businesses to digital goods and services across Europe;